Corn Disease Loss Estimates For the United States and Ontario, Canada — 2014

-In 2013, ear rots also caused losses through mycotoxin-contaminated corn grain.
-Plant pathologists estimate that 12.5 percent of U.S. harvested grain was contaminated in 2013.
-Most of the contamination was from aflatoxin, which is produced by the fungus that causes Aspergillus ear rot.
+In 2014, ear rots also caused losses through mycotoxin-contaminated corn grain.
+Plant pathologists estimated that 1.1 percent of the harvested grain in the United States and Ontario was contaminated in 2014.

 Reference to products in this article is not intended to be an endorsement to the exclusion of others that may be similar.
 Individuals using such products assume responsibility for their use in accordance with current directions of the manufacturer.

-Compiled by Daren Mueller – Iowa State University and published by Kiersten Wise – Purdue University.
+Compiled by Daren Mueller – Iowa State University; published by Kiersten Wise – Purdue University.

 The following individuals contributed to this publication: